Ahyysar/sortingdaemon/README.md

 ## Features
 - 📦 Sort chests and inventory with a single button
+- 🖱️ DragToDrop mode:
+  - Hold **Shift + LMB** and drag across slots → items are transferred just like with Shift+Click, but without spamming clicks
 - 🔑 Hotkeys:
     - **MMB** — main sorting key
     - **G** — alt sorting key